09/2011-06/2017 Habilitation, English Literature, University of Freiburg

 - “‘Stand Still, True Poet That You Are!’
 Remembering the Brownings, Imagining Memorabilia”, ZAA 57/2 (2009), 125-38

 - "From Proletarianization to Precarization in New British Fiction".
-Precarity in British Literature and Culture.
+In: Precarity in British Literature and Culture.
 Ed.
 Emily J. Hogg and Peter Simonsen.
-Forthcoming.
+London: Bloomsbury, 2021.
+143-59

 - "Fashioning the 1930s".
 Cambridge Companion to British Literature in the 1930s.
 Ed.
 James Smith.
 Cambridge: Cambridge UP, 2019.
 224-38.